Lost Wills

 Here are some examples:

 Example 1: The Law Society might store the will as a result of custodianship over the lawyer’s practice.
-If you are the testator or executor, the Law Society will release the will to you or your legal representative.
+We will release the will to the testator or, if deceased, to the named executor or their legal representative.

 Example 2: We have information indicating where the wills prepared by this particular lawyer are stored.
-We will provide the testator or executor, or their legal representative with the contact details for the storage location.
+We will provide the testator or, if deceased, the executor, or their legal representative with the contact details for the storage location.

 However, please be advised that our records are general and the Law Society cannot confirm whether your specific will is at that storage location.